sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

-# Angular Integration Tests w/ Protractor (Selenium, WebDriverJS, & Jasmine)
+# Protractor: AngularJS Integration Tests

 > Objective: Be able to design and deploy robust E2E/integration/UI tests for an AngularJS project using the Protractor framework